facorread/fpdt/README.md

 This program produces a file `fpdt.txt` containing a list in which each entry consists of the names of the students and the phrases that match between them, in decreasing length order.
 Each item serves as a red flag for your own inspection of their assignments.

+# Known issues

+This program will certainly output some questions as false positives.
+This is because hashes are calculated per sentence, but sentences are identified by the program using a primitive algorithm.
+This is why your own inspection of the assignments is required after looking at the output.
+There are no plans to address this issue.

 # System requirements

 This program requires `cmake`, a recent `C++14` compiler, and the `unzip` utility.